beaconsproject/movement_explorer/README.md

   - Movement app – complete documentation and fix issues (date range?)
   - Date range solution: if start > end then do this else do that
   - The year 2025 produces strange results in triplots
-- Home range / movement paths
-  - Calculations should be based on ID x SEASON
 - Ideas
   - Develop dual thingy to simulate monitoring and targeted seasonal surveys